phac-nml/mob-suite/README.md

 The MOB-suite depends on a series of databases which are too large to be hosted in git-hub.
 They can be downloaded or updated by running mob_init or if running any of the tools for the first time, the databases will download and initialize automatically if you do not specify an alternate database location.
 However, they are quite large so the first run will take a long time depending on your connection and speed of your computer.
-The databases can be downloaded from figshare here: https://ndownloader.figshare.com/articles/5841882/versions/1 and https://share.corefacility.ca/index.php/s/oeufkw5HyKz0X5I/download
+Databases can be manually downloaded from https://share.corefacility.ca/index.php/s/rYaAH7oxrSVtilN/download or https://zenodo.org/record/3786915/files/data.tar.gz?download=1

 ### MOB-init
 On first run of MOB-typer or MOB-recon, MOB-init should run to download the databases from figshare, sketch the databases and setup the blast databases.
-However, it can be run manually if the databases need to be re-initialized.
+However, it can be run manually if the databases need to be re-initialized OR if you want to initialize the databases in an alternative directory.

 ```
 % mob_init
 ```

 ### MOB-cluster
 This tool creates plasmid similarity groups using fast genomic distance estimation using Mash.
-Plasmids are grouped into clusters using complete-linkage clustering and the cluster code accessions provided by the tool provide an approximation of operational taxonomic units OTU’s
+Plasmids are grouped into clusters using complete-linkage clustering and the cluster code accessions provided by the tool provide an approximation of operational taxonomic units OTU’s.
+The plasmid nomenclature is designed to group highly similar plasmids together which are unlikely to have multiple representatives within a single cell and have a strong concordance with replicon and relaxase typing but is universally applicable since it uses the complete sequence of the plasmid itself rather than specific biomarkers.

 ### MOB-recon
 This tool reconstructs individual plasmid sequences from draft genome assemblies using the clustered plasmid reference databases provided by MOB-cluster.
 It will also automatically provide the full typing information provided by MOB-typer.
 It optionally can use a chromosome depletion strategy based on closed genomes or user supplied filter of sequences to ignore.